 The winding road through the forests of Glendaruel takes you to Tighnabruaich which is one of the most popular and scenic villages in Cowal, with numerous amenities for the many yachts.
 Driving further you can reach the Calmac ferry at Portavadie which plies across Loch Fyne to Tarbert on the Kintyre peninsula.

-The Cowal Way - long distance walking trail from Portavadie to Ardgartan near Arrochar (47 miles)
+The Loch Lomond and Cowal Way - long distance walking trail from Portavadie to Inveruglas (57 miles)

 Cowal Open Studios

-Black Pearl Charters - boat trips on the Firth of Clyde
+Wreckspeditions - diving and boat trips on the Firth of Clyde

 Benmore Botanic Garden